zhengying-liu/autodl-contrib/file_format/README.md

 Under file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.

 ## Supported File Types
-File format is extremely convenient when examples in the dataset are indeed *files*.
-This is the case when one already has a database of files (e.g. images, videos, audios) with corresponding labels.
+File format is the best choice when examples are indeed *files*; if you already has a database of files (e.g. images, videos, audios) with corresponding labels.
 If you want to contribute data in file format, you can simply provide these files plus the labels contained in a CSV file.
-We'll further format these files into TFRecords using `dataset_manager.py`.
+We can further format these files into TFRecords using `check_n_format.py` (currently images only) or `data_manager.py`.
 Some preferred file types are:
 - images: `.jpg`, `.png`, `.gif`
 - videos: `.avi`, `.mp4`
 - audios: `.mp3`, `.wav`

-It is preferred that all examples in one dataset share the **same size** (e.g. height and width).
-If the examples are sequences, they don't have to share the same length.
-In all cases, please try to indicate these info (at least the shared height and width of the examples) in a file containing metadata, with filename following glob pattern `*metadata*`.
+Examples can have a **fixed size** (height and width) or be **iregular** (each example has its own dimensions).

 If you want to contribute data in `.txt` type, you need to provide **tokenized data**, after some typical pre-processing in NLP (stemming, lemmatization, stopwords removing, argumentation, etc).
 Then each examples is represented by a **series of integers** which are indexes of words.
 [An example](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format/randomtext) of such text datasets can be found in this directory too.

-## Carefully Name Your Files
-Remember, you need to be careful about naming your files in a dataset and follow our [file naming rules](https://github.com/zhengying-liu/autodl-contrib#carefully-name-your-files).

 ## How Should These Files Look Like?

 The directory of a valid dataset in file format may look like
 ```
 monkeys/
+├── labels.csv
-├── monkeys_labels_file_format.csv
+├── labels.name
 ├── n0159.jpg
 ├── n0165.jpg
 ├── n0167.jpg